EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-Hyper-V.md

 ## Exercise 3: Managing virtual switches

 1. [Verify the current network configuration](#task-1-verify-the-current-network-configuration) on PM-SRV1

+    > Do you have a network connection from CL1 to PM-SRV21?

+    > Which network adapters are available on PM-SRV1?

+    > Which protocols are bound to the network adapters on PM-SRV1?

+    > Which IP addresses are assigned to the network adapters on PM-SRV1?

 1. [Create a private virtual switch and connect the virtual machines](#task-2-create-a-private-virtual-switch-and-connect-the-virtual-machines) on PM-SRV1
 1. [Verify the functionality of a private virtual switch](#task-3-verify-the-functionality-of-a-private-virtual-switch)

-    > Can you open a remote PowerShell session from CL1 to VN1-SRV20?
+    > Do you have a network connection from CL1 to PM-SRV21?

-    > What are the changes in the network configuration of PM-SRV1?
+    > Which network adapters are available on PM-SRV1?

-    > Can the virtual machines connect to the host or any other computer in the network?

     > Can the virtual machines connect to each other?